-(Psalms 66:16) Come and hear, all you who fear God, and I will tell what he has done for my soul.
+(Psalms 66:16) Come and hear, all ye that fear God, and I will declare what he hath done for my soul.

 Jesus told us not to throw our pearls before swine or give what is holy to dogs.
 Likewise, we want those who fear God (respect and reverence God) to hear what He has done for us so they will praise, honor, and thank God with us, and also come to love and trust God even more.